KylerZan23/fitness-trackerV2/README.md

 ## Recent Updates

+- **Dashboard "Log New Workout" Button**: Re-implemented a prominent "Log a New Workout" button on the dashboard page for easy access to workout logging.
 - **Workout Calendar Enhancement**: The yearly workout history calendar on the `/workouts` page now displays both Strava run activities and traditional lifting workouts, providing a unified view of all training.
 - **Workout Logging UI Overhaul**: Redesigned the workout logging page (`/workout/new`) to match the dashboard's light theme and layout for a consistent user experience.
 - **CoPacer-Inspired Landing Page**: Updated the landing page with a modern gradient background, simplified form inputs, and device mockup visuals